 Since 2013, the Mid West Michigan Trail Authority has also been essential in helping the FFMHT by distributing grant money from a Meijer Foundation program for Trail Maintenance.

 Donations to the FFMHT are essential for the operation of the FMHT.
 All donations are tax deductible, since we are a 501 (c) (3) organization.
-Donors can have their names listed on this website for donations of $100 or more.
+Donors can have their names listed on this website for donations given in addition to your membership.
 Donor names are also included in our special edition fall newsletter.